i-sazzad/laravel-opentelemetry/Readme.md

-# OpenTelemetry Laravel Package
+# Laravel OpenTelemetry Package

-**OpenTelemetry Laravel** is a Laravel package that integrates OpenTelemetry for automatic HTTP request tracing, query tracing, metrics collection, and enhanced logging with contextual trace information.
+**Laravel OpenTelemetry** is a Laravel package that integrates OpenTelemetry for automatic HTTP request tracing, query tracing, metrics collection, and enhanced logging with contextual trace information.

 ---